What is 3bet Defense?

 All of these hands went to showdown so PT4 records the hands and how they entered the pot with them.
-This player’s 3bet range, that’s gone to showdown, are AA, 88, 73s, AKo, A4o-A5o.
+This player’s 3bet range as seen at showdown is AA, 88, 73s, AKo, A4o-A5o.
 Yep, we’ve found a bluffer.

-If you don’t use PT4 or you’re a LIVE player, you’ll have to rely on note taking to see what hands your opponents have 3bet with in the past.
+If you don’t use PT4 or you’re a LIVE player, you’ll have to rely on note taking to remember what hands your opponent has 3bet with in the past.
 The more 3bet bluffing hands you’ve seen, the more likely they’re 3bet bluffing once again.

 The 3bet sizing your opponent uses can clue you in to the strength of their hand.